 Clear aligners.like compliance indicators to tell how often you’ve been wearing them — that make them appropriate for teens in some situations.
 The advantage: they’re practically invisi

 Once your orthodontic treatment is completed, it’s extremely important to wear a retainer as directed.
 That’s because teeth naturally tend to drift back to their original locations — which is the last thing you want after you’ve gone to the trouble of straightening them!
-Wearing a retainer holds your teeth in their new position long enough for new bone and ligament to re-form around them, and helps keep your gorgeous new smile looking good for a life
+Wearing a retainer holds your teeth in their new position long enough for new bone and ligament to re-form around them.
+This also helps keep your gorgeous new smile looking great for a lifetime.